poi-rec/HMT-GRN/README.md

 Q: What is "global_scale" referring to in the code?

-A: "global_scale" refers to the dataset of https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_ID_56.
+A: "global_scale" or the Foursquare dataset refers to the dataset of https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_ID_56.
 As there are several variants of the foursquare dataset, we use "global_scale" for better differentiation.